Send download link to:

-Print-on-demand (POD) is a printing workflow process in which a book is not printed until an order for it has been received, and only the number of copies actually ordered are printed.
+Print-on-demand (POD) is a digital printing workflow process in which a book is not printed until an order for it has been received, and only the number of copies actually ordered are printed.
 So, if an order for just one book is received, only one book is printed.
 This scenario is typically referred to as Book-of-One (Bo1) print-on-demand.

 Many distribution platforms, such as Amazon and IngramSpark, offer print-on-demand services.
 Book purchases made via online shopping are forwarded directly to the print manufacturer, who then prints and delivers the books ordered.